labgrid-project/labgrid/doc/configuration.rst

 SerialDriver
 ~~~~~~~~~~~~
-A SerialDriver connects to a serial port.
-It requires one of the serial port
+A :any:`SerialDriver` connects to a serial port.
+It requires one of the serial
-resources.
+port resources.

 Binds to:
   port: